gusrodriguez/react-mobile-search/README.md

 ## Does it work in desktop?

-- No. Desktop and tablet layout are not considered.
+- :no_entry_sign: No. Desktop and tablet layout are not considered.

 ## Run the built application
 - Simply navigate the index.html file from your modern chrome version